OS2sandbox/sandbox-myndighedsidentitet-issues/docs/FK-Guide.md

 > [!CAUTION]
 > (how? mail? self service? guide TBD)

-4. **Configure IT Systems in FKAM** : IT systems can be configured in the Faelleskommunale Administrationsmodul (FKAM) - Here is how
+4. **Configure IT Systems in FKAM** : IT systems can be configured in the Faelleskommunale Administrationsmodul (FKAM) 📖 Read more:

-> [!CAUTION]
-> (external guide tbd)
+- [docs.kombit.dk - Brugervejledning til Administrationsmodulerne for
+  leverandører](https://docs.kombit.dk/id/3921b1af "docs.kombit.dk") (🇩🇰 in Danish)

+5.
-5. **Establish Trust and Define SAML Configuration** : Establish trust with your service provider and define the SAML configuration.
+6. **Establish Trust and Define SAML Configuration** : Establish trust with your service provider and define the SAML configuration.

 > [!CAUTION]
 > (howto TBD)

 ## 💬 FAQ